 The court chooses an appropriate guardian for someone who has been deemed unable to manage their finances.

 As mentioned, the guardian of an account controls the funds and must report all receipts and disbursements to the court on a periodic basis.
 The guardian handles the account but had no ownership of the account, meaning the money or property in the account.

 - All guardianship accounts have a beneficiary or a “ward”, usually a child, elderly, or disabled individual.

-- The guardian of the account can not appoint a beneficiary of the account.
-It other words can not change who the account is for and who receives the disbursements.
+- The guardian of the account cannot appoint a beneficiary of the account.
+In other words, the guardian cannot change who the account is for and who receives the disbursements.

-- In order to open an guardianship account, the guardian must show a certified copy of a court order appointing them guardian of an individuals account.
+- In order to open a guardianship account, the guardian must show a certified copy of a court order appointing them the guardian of an individuals account.

 - If an individual can no longer serve as guardian of an account, because of death or some other reason, the court will appoint a new guardian for the account.

-- Because the guardian does not own the funds in the account, the money can not be used to settle the debt of the guardian – meaning it can't be garnished or siezed.
+- Because the guardian does not own the funds in the account, the money can not be used to settle the debt of the guardian – meaning it can’t be garnished or seized.